-One of the interesting physics phenomena is intermediate axis theorem, if the rigid object has increasing moment of inertia for each orthogonal axis and you spin it axis of intermediate moment of inertia it oscillates.
+One of the interesting physics phenomena is intermediate axis theorem, if a rigid object has increasing moment of inertia for each orthogonal axis and you spin it axis of intermediate moment of inertia, it oscillates back and forth in that axis.

 Here is the video: